waggle-sensor/virtual-waggle/README.md

 _This is under major development!
 It will eventually be handled by our resource manager, but for now we have some manual tools to handle this._

 _Additionally, it's likely that plugins will eventually be kept in the [ECR](https://github.com/sagecontinuum/ecr) and available across platforms.
-For now, when testing on my laptop I've had to manually build docker images from the [edge-plugins](https://github.com/waggle-sensor/edge-plugins) repo._
+For now, when testing on my laptop I've had to manually build docker images from the [edge-plugins](https://github.com/waggle-sensor/edge-plugins) repo.
+For now, plugins are being submitted to the [Waggle Dockerhub](https://hub.docker.com/orgs/waggle/repositories)._

 Assuming you've already started a node environment, we'll schedule the single plugin `waggle/plugin-simple:0.1.0`.